-- Eric Muir (Chair until 31 December 2021)
+- Eric Muir (Chair)

-- Paul Shipperly (Chair from 1 January 2022)
+- Paul Shipperly

 - Mayor Mosby

 - Councillor Fell

 This year the Audit Committee focused on policies and procedures, financial sustainability, and risk and governance.

 Internal audit

 Council's internal audit function provides independent and objective assurance of organisational operations.
 It brings a systematic and disciplined approach to the evaluation and management of our risk management controls and governance processes.
 The internal audit function works collaboratively with Council's executive leadership team and management to recommend improvements to systems, processes, work practices, compliance, and business effectiveness.
 The internal audit function is outsourced to Pacifica Chartered Accountants.